oconnor0/BeaconRoad/CoreRules.md

 ## Stress

-Characters in *Beacon Road* have a special reserve called **stress**.
-A character starts with 8 maximum stress and may not get more than 12 maximum stress
+Characters in *Beacon Road* have a special reserve called **Stress**.
+A character starts with 10 maximum stress and may not get more than 12 maximum stress

 When they suffer a consequence that they don't want to accept, they can take stress instead.
 The result of the **resistance roll** determines how much stress it costs to avoid a bad outcome.